 - Craniofacial fractures/type 2 fractures.
-These are fractures that occur due to a significant trauma to the face and are associated with skull, facial and orbital fractures.
+These are fractures that occur due to significant trauma to the face and are associated with the skull, facial and orbital fractures.

 - Orbital fractures associated with common fracture patterns/type 3 fractures.
 This refers to an orbital fracture that is associated with fractures of the zygomaticomaxillary joint, the naso-orbitoethmoid, or fractures of the orbital floor combined with inferior orbital rim fracture.

 Epidemiology of Pediatric Orbital Fractures

 In developed countries, trauma is the leading cause of death among children with pediatric facial fractures representing 4.6% of all pediatric trauma admissions.

 Facial fractures due to trauma are rarer in children compared to adults, which might be attributed to the increased elasticity of the facial bones in children and the high cranium: face ratio among them.
 Children younger than 5 years of age are prone to frontal bone and orbital floor fractures, while older children are more likely to have mid-face and mandible fractures after sustaining a facial trauma.

 Orbital fractures occur in up to 25% of children who have a facial fracture due to facial trauma.
 A significant proportion of these children also have a significant brain injury.

 There is a slight male predominance in the distribution of the frequency of orbital fractures in children with an estimated male to female ratio of 2:1.
 This can be attributed to the increased likelihood of participation in high-risk outdoor activities among young boys compared to girls.